The Whitehall police responded to these and other calls recently.

 North Catasauqua police responded to these and other calls recently.

-· A report of a theft brought police to the 1200 block of Milton Street.
+· A report of a stolen vehicle brought police to the 1100 block of Front Street.

-· Officers responded to a report of an odor in the 1000 block of Second Street.
+· Police responded to a report of found property in the 1000 block of Fourth Street.